-Each process group and knowledge areas have its own concepts, inputs/outputs, tools, and techniques, which can be adopted by project teams for management application.
+Each process group and knowledge areas have its own concepts, inputs/outputs, tools, and techniques.
+Which can be covert by project teams for management application.

-In PMP, the role of a project manager is the controller and leader of five process groups, and also responsible for the results.
+In PMP, the role of a project manager is the controller and leader of five process groups and is also responsible for the results.

 ACP: Agile mode

-Scrum’s goal is to make the development process more transparent, such as timely review and continuous development.
+Scrum’s goal is to make the development process more transparent, such through timely review and continuous development.

 The core of Scrum is a sprint.
-Each sprint is an iteration, or a repetition cycle of similar work, to increase the output of a product or system.
-The length of each sprint cycle of the same product is fixed.
+Each sprint is an iteration, or a repetition cycle of similar work, to increase the output of a product.
+The length of each sprint cycle of the same product is still.

-Based on sprint, we make a product backlog, which can be considered as a to-do list.
 According to different products, we can customize different forms of backlog.
-But the core objectives are the same, which is to clarify the objectives, check the timeliness of task completion, and review the problems existing in the process.
+But the core objectives are the same.
+Which are to clarify the objectives, check the timeliness of task completion, and review the problems existing in the process.